joantune/maidSyncher/ManualLiveTestsOutcome.md

 - [X] - SyncEvents of different objects on the same 'target side' - at least for ACTaskCategory should not create a conflict - create a test case ??

-- When creating a GHRepository, the recently created ACProject does not get the categories from the other repositories
+- [X] - When creating a GHRepository, the recently created ACProject does not get the categories from the other repositories

-- ACTask - assigning an ACTaskCategory that has a valid GHRepository, does not create the GHIssue - also, there is always afterwards, a perpetual update on the ACTask detected ??
+- ACTask - assigning an ACTaskCategory that has a valid GHRepository, does not create the GHIssue
+ 	 - [X] also, there is always afterwards, a perpetual update on the ACTask detected ?? - this only happens when the ACTask already exists
+-